Walt Disney World and Disney Springs – Shore Trip or Pre/Post Cruise Visit

 - The West Side Dock is home to the RED FLAG boats that circle anti-clockwise as follows: WEST SIDE – THE LANDING – THE MARKETPLACE and straight back to WEST SIDE.
 You use this RED FLAG boat to explore Disney Springs.
 It saves you from walking all the way between the west and east sides of the Springs.

-- The Landing Dock is home to two different boats: The BLUE FLAG boats that circle to Saratoga Springs Resort (5 minutes) and back.
-Please note, if you are going to the Treehouse Villas you must change boats at Saratoga Springs.
+- The Landing Dock is home to three different boats: The RED FLAG boats mentioned above.
+The BLUE FLAG boats that circle to Saratoga Springs Resort (5 minutes) and back.
+Please note, if you are going to the Treehouse Villas you may have to change boats at Saratoga Springs.
 The GREEN FLAG boats circle to Old Key West Resort (15 minutes) and back.

 The comprehensive Disney bus system can be frustrating at times but the air-conditioned rides are a great relief from the Florida summer heat!
 WDW is a large place and some rides are well over 30 minutes long so do factor in the wait times, etc. when planning a day from Disney Springs.